FloUhl/flouhl.github.io/content/posts/Btrfs-Start.md

 ### `btrfs scrub`
 These commands are used to scrub a mounted filesystem, ergo read all data and metadata, and verify their checksums as well as automatically repair corrupted blocks if a correct copy is available.\
-What scrub is **not** is a filesystem checker that verifys or repairs structural damage to the filesystem.
+What scrub is **not** is a filesystem checker that verifies or repairs structural damage to the filesystem.

 Results from a scrub look like the following:
 ```bash